 - Coat could look different in colour or texture when it grows back

-- Without protect of coat, your pet can get sunburned or become overheated easily
+- Without the protection of their coat, your pet can get sunburned or become overheated easily

 - Shaving pets may make them self-conscious and they may behave differently than normal.
 For example, they may be more irritable or timid

-- Shaving y our pet may reveal pre-existing skin conditions that were unable to be determined prior to shaving
+- Shaving your pet may reveal pre-existing skin conditions that were undetectable prior to shaving

 Maintenance or Recently Shaved Pets

 - Maintaining the coat as it grows back is VERY important as the coat now has no weight to shed naturally and weekly brushing will help support the new growth

 - Regular bathing to help the skin and hair follicles remain clean is important in supporting proper hair re-growth

 - While it is best to keep pets out of direct sun as much as possible application of sunscreen or a clothing barrier may be necessary for pets who are out in the sun

 If mats are found, it is possible that all or part of the coat may not be able to be brushed out without causing undue discount to your pet.
 For these pets, the matted areas may require shaving.
 Risks involved with shaving sections or the entire coat of your pet due to matting are associated with the same risks and maintenance needs above in addition to the risks specific to matted hair coats.